Binomial Rings: Axiomatisation, Transfer and Classification: Finitely Generated Binomial Rings

-\blem If a ring $R$ is torsion-free and finitely generated as an abelian group, its fraction ring is $\Q\otimes R$. \elem
+\begin{lemma} If a (commutative, unital) ring $R$ is torsion-free and finitely generated as an abelian group, its ring of fractions is $\Q\otimes R$. \end{lemma}

-\bpr By the Structure Theorem for Finitely Generated Abelian Groups, $R$ is isomorphic to some $\Z^n$ as an abelian group.
+\begin{proof} By the Structure Theorem for Finitely Generated Abelian Groups, $R$ is isomorphic to some $\Z^n$ as an abelian group.
 Let $a\in \Z^n$.
 Multiplication by $a$ is a linear transformation on $\Z^n$, and so may be represented by an integer matrix $A$.
-The condition that $a$ not be a zero-divisor corresponds to $A$ being non-singular.
-It will then have an inverse $A^{-1}$ with \emph{rational} entries.
-The inverse of $a$ is given by where $1$ denotes the multiplicative identity of $R$, considered as a column vector. \epr
+In so far as $a$ not be a zero-divisor, $A$ will be non-singular.
+It will then have an inverse $A^{-1}$ with rational entries.
+The inverse of $a$ is given by